Table of Contents

 It contains higher amount of calcium, magnesium and phosphors than cow and human milk.

-It has higher proportions of polyunsaturated fat acid (PUFA).
+It has a higher proportions of polyunsaturated fat acid (PUFA).
 PUFA helps to lower LDL (bad) cholesterol.

 It is rich in medium chain triglycerides and has better nutrient absorption and energy production.